 - Post this; everything is automated.
 Bootcamp will download the required files and drives and then install Windows 11 on it.

-If you installed it fresh, make sure to sign with your primary Microsoft account to reactive the old license or transfer the old license to MacBook Pro.
+If you installed it fresh, make sure to sign in with your primary Microsoft account to reactive the old license or transfer the old license to MacBook Pro.